pforret/blog.splashing/_topic/city/lagos.md

 ---
 # Lagos

-Lagos  is the largest city in Nigeria and the second most populous city in Africa, with a  population of 15.4 million as of 2015 within the city proper.
-Lagos was the national capital of Nigeria until December 1991 following the government's decision  to move their capital to Abuja in the center of the country.
-The Lagos metropolitan area has a total population of roughly 23.5 million as of 2018, making it  the largest metropolitan area in Africa.
-Lagos is a major African financial center and is the economic hub of Lagos State and Nigeria at  large.
-The city has been described as the cultural, financial, and entertainment capital of Africa, and is  a significant influence on commerce, entertainment, technology, education, politics, tourism, art,  and fashion.
+Lagos   or Lagos City is the most populous city in Nigeria, with an estimated population of 21  million in 2015.
+Lagos is the most populous urban area in Africa.
+Lagos was the national capital of Nigeria until December 1991 following the government's decision  to move their capital to Abuja in the centre of the country.
+Lagos is a major African financial centre and is the economic hub of Lagos State and Nigeria at  large.
+The city has a significant influence on commerce, entertainment, technology, education, politics,  tourism, art, and fashion in Africa.

 ## Unsplash photos